TusharD48/Product-Cluster-Analysis/README.md

 - Clustering Algorithms: K-Means, Mini batch K-Means
 - Evaluation Metrics: Silhouette Score, Davies-Bouldin Index.
 - Visualization: Cluster heatmaps, scatter plots, and distribution plots.
+-
+# Results
-- Results: The optimal number of clusters was determined to be 5 based on the Silhouette Score.
+The optimal number of clusters was determined to be 5 based on the Silhouette Score.
 The clustering results reveal distinct groups of products with similar characteristics.
 Detailed results and visualizations can be found in the https://github.com/TusharD48/Product-Cluster-Analysis/blob/main/Product_cluster_analysis_main.ipynb/ directory.